npc227/GrowYourGardenCSE264/Server/SERVER_README.md

 ## POST ROUTES
 ### /users
-Adds a user to the database and returns the new user id *EXAMPLE JSON:*
+Adds a user to the database and returns the number of users created *EXAMPLE JSON:*
 `{
     "username":"creative_username",